 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Step 1.
-Draw out boxes and color them in.
+1. Draw out boxes and color them in.

-Step 2.
-Put the correct amount of Plus Plus pieces alongside each pattern.
+2. Put the correct amount of Plus Plus pieces alongside each pattern.

-Step 3.
-Allow your child to begin and complete the pattern practice.
+3. Allow your child to begin and complete the pattern practice.

 As your preschooler puts a matching color into the box, say aloud the color.
-This will help your preschooler hear the AB repetition. “red, green, red, green…”
+This will help your preschooler hear the AB repetition.
+“Red, green, red, green…”

 PRO TIP: I drew dots to show my preschooler how to begin his pattern practice on the left and move to the right.

-Step 4.
-Extend the AB pattern.
+4. Extend the AB pattern.

 Is your preschooler on a roll?
 Draw extra uncolored boxes to the end of the pattern’s row, then ask your preschooler, “Which color do you think should come next?”